Edward Mathew: Early career

-American Revolutionary War
+American War of Independence

 The British Army formed the 1,000-strong Brigade of Guards by selecting the men by lottery from the 1st, 2nd, and 3rd Foot Guards Regiments.
 The brigade was split into two battalions of about 500 troops each.
 Other regiments of foot assigned their light and grenadier companies to converged elite battalions, leaving only the eight line companies to fight with the parent unit.
 The Guards Brigade, however, retained its two flank companies.
 The grenadier company and the line companies of Hyde, Wrottesley, Cox, and Garth became the 1st Guards Battalion, while the light company and the line companies of Stephen, Murray, O'Hara, and Martin were assigned to the 2nd Guards Battalion.
 A detailed organization down to the company level can be found in the Brandywine order of battle.
 Lieutenant Colonel Sir George Osborn, 4th Baronet commanded the grenadier company while Captain Thomas Twistleton led the light company.

 The Guards Brigade landed on Long Island on 22 August 1776 and was present in the Battle of Long Island five days later.
 On 15 September the Guards Brigade took part in the Battle of Kip's Bay, landing in the first wave.
 Mathew played a significant role at the Battle of Fort Washington on 16 November.
 With two light infantry battalions under his leadership, he boated across the Harlem River near what is now 200th Street and established a bridgehead.
 This effort was followed up by Lord Charles Cornwallis with the Guards Brigade, two grenadier battalions, and the 33rd Foot.
 The advance of this and other columns resulted in a resounding British victory including the capture of 2,818 Americans.
-After the American victory at Trenton, the 1st Guards Battalion was assigned to Cornwallis for the Princeton Campaign in early January 1777.
+After the American victory at Trenton, the 1st Guards Battalion was assigned to Cornwallis for the Princeton campaign in early January 1777.
 However, Mathew stayed behind with the 2nd Battalion in New Brunswick, New Jersey.
 The Guards were involved in several skirmishes during the Forage War.